| Title: | Finite Mixture Model Fitting of Lifespan Datasets |

 Vector of weight |

-Random generation for the well-known mixture models with parameters weigth
+Random generation for the well-known mixture models with parameters weigth, shape and scale.

 N |